Johann George Pfaltzgraff

-Johann George died January 7, 1873.
-He is buried in the Loucks Cemetery (also known as Wolf's) across the street from the West Manchester Mall at 1881 Loucks Rd, York, Pennsylvania.
-Elenora died on January 8, 1896, and is buried in the same cemetery.
+Johann died January 7, 1873, aged 64.
+He is buried in the Loucks Cemetery (also known as Wolf's) across the street from the West Manchester Mall at 1881 Loucks Road, York, Pennsylvania.
+His widow, Hedwig, died on January 8, 1896, and is buried in the same cemetery.
 Other Pfaltzgraff family members are buried in Prospect Hill Cemetery in York.